eapowertools/qs-admin-playbook/docs/asset_management/tasks/analyze_tasks.md

 ## Reduce Task Failures

-For this activity, navigate to the **Task Details** sheet of the Operations Monitor.
+For this activity, navigate to the **Task Details** sheet of the **Operations Monitor**.

 ![analyze_tasks-12.png](images/analyze_tasks-12.png)

-In the Reload Summary Statistics table, sort by Failure Rate.
+In the **Reload Summary Statistics** table, sort by **Failure Rate**.

 ![analyze_tasks-15.png](images/analyze_tasks-15.png)

 **Action**

 - For apps which fail at an extremely high rate.
 Disable the tasks and alert the app owner.
-In this example, reload task `Reload of Failure of an App` fails 100% of the time.
+In this example, reload task **Reload of Failure of an App** fails 100% of the time.
 There is no need to have this task enabled when it always fails to successfully reload.

 - For apps which fail at a modest rate, explore further in the **Task Details** sheet as to whether there are patterns (e.g. time of the day) which are correlated.
 Common patterns which customers face include: